inmindos/thinking-flaws/Survivorship bias.md

 excerpt: "Concentrating on the people/things that got past a selection point."
 ---

 Concentrating on the people/things that got past a selection point.
-Eg. modeling your life after successful people.
+Eg. modelling your life after successful people.

 ### Consequences

 - Survivorship bias can lead to overly optimistic beliefs because failures are ignored.
 - It can also lead to the false belief that the successes in a group have some special property, rather than just coincidence.